carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ### Step 5.
-Choose a loss function and optimizer
+Choose a loss function and optimizer and compile model

 We have designed a convolutional neural network (CNN) that in theory we should be able to train to classify images.

-We now select an appropriate optimizer and loss function to use during training (fitting).
+We now need to **compile** the model, or set up the rules and strategies for how the network will learn.
+To do this, we select an appropriate loss function and optimizer to use during training (fitting).

 Recall how we compiled our model in the introduction:
 ```